WE WANT TO HEAR YOUR VIEWS

 Our application:

-The New Planning Application no longer seeks to increase the Airport’s overall existing annual flight limit of 50,000 flights and instead only proposes to amend its existing non-weekday flight limit from 8,900 to 13,500 flights per annum.
+The New Planning Application does not seek to increase the Airport’s overall existing annual flight limit of 50,000 flights.
+It does propose to amend its existing non-weekday flight limit from 8,900 to 13,500 flights per annum.
 Allowing non-weekday flights to grow at a comparable rate to the rest of the week is essential if Farnborough Airport is to safeguard and further expand its positive economic impact at both a local and national level.

 Additionally, the New Planning Application also proposes a relatively minor amendment such that those aircraft which weigh between 50-55 tonnes and can satisfy the most stringent noise standard, will no longer be included in the Airport’s restricted weight category quotas.
 This particular change is necessary to support the introduction of more modern and technologically advanced aircraft, which generally have improved environmental performance compared to the older and slightly lighter aircraft they are replacing.

-A summary of the consultation for the New Planning Application compared to the Original Planning Application consultation is as follows:
+A summary of the headline changes in numbers for the Application are as follows:

 See Amelia’s story below: